ZorikovPasha/React-Loft-Mebel/README.md

 - [x] should add notfound page
 - [?] switch from redux to react query?
 - [x] redirect to 404
-- [x] shuold get all colors and brands from backend in aside
+- [x] should get all colors and brands from backend in aside
 - [x] should add logging when accessing a route
 - [ ] /login swagger edit response types
 - [x] redux should get user's info right after login